alfredbaudisch/alfredbaudisch.com/content/pages/about.md

 -   Heavy usage of Phoenix Channels.

-_\* When it comes to the frontend in React and React Native I just take care of the data modeling and making sure everything is handling backend events correctly._ _When it comes to frontend in general, I’m not good with CSS._
+_\* When it comes to the frontend in React and React Native I just take care of the data modeling and making sure everything is handling backend events correctly._ _When it comes to frontend in general, I'm not good with CSS._

 ## Main Professional Skills